hatim-the-dark-knight/pufflequack/README.md

 - Utilizes ReactDOM to render the root component into the DOM.
 - Requires `App.jsx` for the main component.
 - Requires `index.css` for styling.

-Feel free to include this documentation in your README file on GitHub.
-If you need further assistance or modifications, please let me know!

 ### App Component